CausalDynamics: A large-scale benchmark for structural discovery of dynamical causal models: CausalDynamics

 \subsection{Evaluation metrics}

 Our benchmark is concerned with reconstructing the true causal graph of the underlying dynamical systems.
-To evaluate the similarity of the graphs inferred by the baselines and the true causal graph we estimate Area Under the Receiver Operating Characteristic (AUROC) \cite{peterson1954theory,bradley1997use} and Area Under the Precision Recall Curve (AUPRC) \cite{davis2006relationship} scores by comparing the true and predicted adjacency matrices.
+To evaluate the similarity of the graphs inferred by the baselines and the true causal graph we estimate Area Under the Receiver Operating Characteristic (AUROC) \cite{peterson1954theory,bradley1997use}, Area Under the Precision Recall Curve (AUPRC) \cite{davis2006relationship}, and Structural Hamming Distance (SHD) \cite{chickering2002optimal,tsamardinos2006max} scores by comparing the true and predicted adjacency matrices.
 Our full evaluation workflow including details on baseline methods is provided in Appendix~\ref{app:experiments}.